westonsfiala/ECE590_Final/README.md

 This project will be a success when a user is able to create their own battle bot and compete with it against other battle bots.
 This project will involve integration with the [ELMA](https://github.com/klavinslab/elma) manager, but will otherwise be coded from scratch in C++.

+## Playing the game

+To play the game, have docker installed on your machine and clone this repo.
+Open a console and navigate to the directory you cloned to.
+Use either the run.ps1 powershell script, or run.sh script.
+Either will get the game up and running.
+Follow the prompts on the screen to play the game.
+Have Fun!

 ## Milestones

 1. Modify ELMA to run in simulated time instead of realtime.
 Allows for faster testing.